bimdata/documentation/src/viewer/tutorials/add_plugins_on_windows.md

 };
 ```

-With this configuration, the plugin does not close if the user click away from it, and its style is a small rectangle open close to the button.
+With this configuration, the plugin does not close if the user click away from it, and its style is a small rectangle that appear next to the button.

 ### Add plugins to windows